sensorario/go-book/Introduction/variables.md

 var varName string = "value"
 ```

-When a variable is initialized, we can omit the type.
+When a variable initialized, we can omit the type.

 ```go
 var varName = "value"